CleverTap/clevertap-geofence-ios/README.md

   // Objective-C
   - (void)stop;
   ```

-  Following is an example usage within any function of app -
+  Following is an example usage within any function of app:

   ```
   // Swift
   func someScenarioWhereLocationMonitoringShouldBeOff() {